css-raku/HTML-Canvas-raku/README.md

 This a a lighweight module for composing HTML-5 canvases.

+It supports the majority of the [HTML Canvas 2D Context](https://www.w3.org/TR/2dcontext/) API.

+A canvas may be currently constructed via the API, then rendered to Javascript via the `.to-html` method.

 ```
 use v6;
 # Create a simple Canvas.
 Save as HTML